DrUlrichAnders/digital/src/pages/blogs/web-programming-summary.md

   Select your forked project.
 Make sure to choose a file path so that you can find your files later.
 You just downloaded all files of the website!

-* the 'DNE'-Project is now in your GitHub Desktop App.
+* the 'dne'-Project is now in your GitHub Desktop App.
 Click on `Repository --> Open in Command Prompt`.
 Type in `yarn install` and hit enter.
   This will install a package needed to run the web server.
 Then do the same thing with `gatsby develop`.
 This command will start your web site on your